 For most of the 20th century, it was New York City that led the world in the construction of skyscrapers.
 Chicago may have built the world's first skyscraper, but it was New York City that became ground zero for skyscrapers.
 From the Singer Building (186.6 meters / 612 feet) to the Empire State Building (381 meters / 1,250 feet) to the World Trade Center (417 meters / 1,368 feet) and everything in between, New York City filled its grounds with countless skyscrapers and laid claim to having the tallest buildings in the world from 1908 to 1974.
 New York City was the city of skyscrapers and its imposing skyline became a popular symbol of American engineering ingenuity and economic strength.

 Nonetheless, New York City still arguably has the world's best collection of skyscrapers in terms of numbers, quality, and style.
 Its only rivals in this regard are Hong Kong and Shanghai.
 Although New York City doesn't build as many skyscrapers as it use to, that's because New York City already has a ton of them.
 It has more skyscrapers than most entire countries.
-In fact, every country (aside from the United States) has fewer skyscrapers than New York City except one.
-That's China.
+In fact, every country outside the United States has fewer skyscrapers than New York City with the exception of China.

 Top 10 countries with skyscrapers or buildings taller than 150 meters (492 feet)